Code Sample: Vector Add – An Intel® oneAPI DPC++/C++ Compiler Example

 Sample 2: USM

-USM offers three different types of allocations: device, host, and shared.
+USM offers three types of allocations: device, host, and shared.
 This sample uses shared allocations.

 Shared allocations are accessible on the host and the device.
 They are like host allocations, but they differ in that data can now migrate between host memory and device-local memory.
 This means that access on a device, after the migration from the host memory to the device local memory has completed, comes from the device local memory instead of remotely accessing the host memory.
-This is accomplished by the SYCL runtime and lower-level drivers.
+The SYCL runtime and lower-level drivers accomplish this.
 Shared allocations use implicit data movement.
 With this type of allocation, you do not need to explicitly insert copy operations to move data between the host and device.
 Instead, you access data using the pointers inside a kernel, and any required data movement is performed automatically.
 This simplifies moving your existing code to SYCL by replacing any malloc or new with the appropriate SYCL USM allocation functions.
-Shared allocation is supported via software abstraction, which is like SYCL buffer or device allocation.
+Shared allocation is supported via software abstraction, like SYCL buffer or device allocation.
 The only advantage is that the data is implicitly migrated rather than explicitly.
 With the necessary hardware support, the page migration starts (the data will migrate page-by-page between the host and the device).
-With page migration, computation overlaps with incremental data movement, without waiting for the data transfer to complete.
+With page migration, computation overlaps with incremental data movement without waiting for the data transfer to complete.
 This implicit overlap potentially increases the throughput of the computation.
 This is an advantage of using shared allocation.
-On the other hand, with device allocation and SYCL buffers, the computation does not start until data transfer is complete.
+On the other hand, with device allocation and SYCL buffers, the computation does not start until the data transfer is complete.

 Memory Allocation and Memory Free